Technical FAQs for "PrizmDoc Viewer"

 Introducing PrizmDoc’s AI Capabilities in Finance

 As the finance industry evolves, it’s crucial to introduce innovative solutions like PrizmDoc’s new AI capabilities.
-Combined with PrizmDoc’s industry-leading redaction features, these automation tools stand at the forefront of identifying and flagging sensitive or non-compliant content within financial documents.
+Combined with PrizmDoc’s industry-leading redaction features, these tools stand at the forefront for identifying and flagging sensitive PII within financial documents allowing for streamlined reviewing and redaction before sharing documents with other departments.

 PrizmDoc’s AI functionalities are accessible via APIs, allowing for the creation of workflow automations that are both efficient and secure.
 Additionally, user interface tools extend AI functionality to end users, making it a practical tool in everyday financial operations.